datalad-handbook/book/docs/usecases/encrypted_annex.rst

      --alias incoming-data \
      ria+file:///data/project/store

-Now we tell git annex to encrypt annexed content placed in the store.
+Now we tell git-annex to encrypt annexed content placed in the store.
 We choose regular public key encryption with shared filename encryption (``sharedpubkey``).
 In this method, access to *public* keys is required to store files in the remote, but a *private* key is required for retrieval.
 So if we only store our public key on the machine, an intruder will have no means to decrypt the data even if they gain access to the server.